hypergonial/chat/README.md

 - [ ] Nonces to handle message sending state
 - [ ] Unify global app state in backend
 - [ ] Proper frontend

+## Contributing

+Set the git hooks directory to `.githooks` using `git config core.hooksPath .githooks`.
+This ensures that the snapshot for sqlx is up to date.